Alpin Loacker Outdoor Online Shop from Austria. Everything for your mountain friends

 Dog walking tours

-• fallen tree trunks,
+• Fallen tree trunks,

 The right equipment for hiking with a dog

-Water and drinking bowl:To ensure that your dog can meet his fluid needs while on the go, a drinking bowl is a must.
+Water and drinking bowl: A drinking bowl is essential so that your dog can meet its fluid requirements when out and about.
 Foldable bowls have proven particularly useful here.
-They can be folded up to save space and are particularly light.
+They can be folded up to save space and are particularly lightweight.

-Do you actually know the basic equipment for bipeds?
-We present these to you in our article Ultralight outdoor equipment: packing list for a multi-day hike" before.
+Do you actually know the basic equipment for two-legged friends?
+We present them to you in our article "Ultralight outdoor equipment: packing list for a multi-day hike".
 Even if you decide to go on a day trip with your four-legged friend, you will find valuable tips and advice here.

 The right equipment for hiking with a dog